 - The use of chemicals, abrasive materials, grinders, detergents or salt water will not be allowed.

 PART 3 – EQUIPMENT

 - The equipment used for the surface renewal shall be a self-contained vehicle licensed to travel on the public roadway and capable of traveling at highway speeds.
 The vehicle shall contain an ultra-high pressure (UHP) water pump and water tank.
 The vehicle shall have a hydrostatic drive, independent of the truck transmission, capable of infinitely varying the forward speed of the truck during surface renewal from 0 to 7 mph.

-- The surface renewal vehicle shall have a multi-jet spray head, which is capable of rotating at 2,000 rpm.
+- The surface renewal vehicle shall have a multi-jet spray head.
 The spray head shall be 24 inches wide and contain a minimum of 28 nozzles.